alexehrlich/42Berlin-Core-minishell/README.md

 # Installation and Usage

-Head to the code directory and build the project with `make` into an executable called **minishell**.
+Head to the code directory and build the project with `make` into an executable and launch it with `./minishell`.
-Start the minishell with `./minishell`.

 # Project structure